intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPSybaseASE.md

 * You can name SAP ASE Server Name to be your label as well: **asamarySybaseASE**
 * Set the master password to be **admin123**
 * Set the user database name to be **SPEEDTEST**.
 * Set the User Database Data Device Size to 500 GB.
 This CloudFormation is going to deploy Sybase using gp2, which gives 3 IOPS per provisioned GB.
 So 500GB = 1500 IOPS.
-We are deploying IRIS database with gp2 and 1500IOPS as well.
+We are deploying InterSystems IRIS database with gp2 and 1500IOPS as well.
 For some reason that I can't figure out, I can't give to Sybase's user database more than 1000 GB.
 If I do it, Sybase will not mount the volume and will let the database file and its log file on the root file system of the instance.
 That is why I am working with such a small instance.
 So I will give 500GB for the database and 1000GB for the database log (transaction journal file).
 * Set the User Database Log Device Size to 1000 GB (=3000 IOPS).
 See observation above.
 * Disable SAP ASE Configuration Auto Backup feature
 * Under **SAP ASE Configuration - MemScale Option** we must configure: